Chrynn/ChessClub/README.md

 # Chess Club

+> - Initial documentation of the project
-> For more info like "How to start project" etc. I recommend to visit project folder named `wiki`
+> - For more info like "How to start project" etc. I recommend to visit project folder named `wiki`

 Description
 - Database of statistics for chess club